Expatriated from US? New Procedure

 3. Less than $2 million in net assets as of expatriation date.

 4. Expatriated after March 18, 2010.
 Must expatriate prior to filing under this procedure.

 5. It is limited to individuals only.

 6. The taxpayer has no tax filing history as a US citizen or resident.

 7. Must include a copy of approved form DS-403, Certificate of Loss of Nationality with the filing.

 Eligible taxpayers must file US tax returns, including all required schedules, international information for the five years preceding and the year of expatriation.
-The Foreign Bank Account Reports (FBARs) are not a requirement of this procedure, however, if FBARs should have been filed and are filed at this time, the IRS will not asset the FBAR penalties.
-If the FBARs are not filed at this time the IRS may asset FBAR penalties in the future.
+The Foreign Bank Account Reports (FBARs) are not a requirement of this procedure, however, if FBARs should have been filed and are filed at this time, the IRS will not assess the FBAR penalties.
+If the FBARs are not filed at this time the IRS may assess FBAR penalties in the future.

 Qualifying taxpayers become compliant without having to pay any U.S. taxes, penalties or interest and avoid becoming a ‘covered expatriate’, a status that could result in owing exit tax, among other potential negative outcomes.